seemal-arif/Rentweb3-docs/Services.md

             - Play it in metaverse if it has the type 'music'. and a lot more are coming..

+We are aiming to implement more use-cases in the future.
 If you have any suggestions to include , feel free to drop a text here at seemalfrl@gmail.com